ostrodmit/ostrodmit.github.io/_posts/2018-11-12-self-concordance-part-1.md

 \end{equation}

 where $\approx$ hides the $o(1/n)$ factor when $n \to \infty$.

-The analysis leading to \eqref{eq:crb-prob} can be summarized in three steps:
+The analysis leading to \eqref{eq:crb-prob} can be done in three steps:

 1. First, one can easily control the squared "natural" norm of the score, $\Vert\nabla L_n(\theta_\*)\Vert_{\mathbf{H}^{-1}}^2$, by the central limit theorem, since it is the average of i.i.d. quantities -- squared norms of the gradients
 \\[